 Additionally, becoming a Fairtrade workplace won’t impact on your profitability as the price point is comparable.
 It is possible that your existing catering supplier already lists Fairtrade options for you to choose from – just ask!
-If they don’t, please see our National Purchasing Guide
+If they don’t, please see our National Wholesale and Procurement Guide

 How can we become a Fairtrade Work Place?

 To join our Fairtrade@Work programme, you have to offer at least two Fairtrade products in your office, one of which ought to be coffee.
-To register your interest and receive a registration form please email firstname.lastname@example.org
+Fill out the registration form below and return to firstname.lastname@example.org.

 Becoming a Fairtrade Workplace means:

 - Increased opportunities for staff engagement, team building and having a work place you can be proud of.